01 of 02

 And Now the Cons...

-January certainly isn't to everyone's liking.
-If you dislike cold and wet weather, enjoy lots of sunny outdoor activities like picnics and boating, and prefer to visit a city when it's at it's most open, Paris at this time of year is perhaps not for you.
+This time of year certainly isn't to everyone's liking.
+If you dislike cold and wet weather, enjoy lots of sunny outdoor activities like picnics and boating, and prefer to visit a city when it's at its most open and dynamic, you might want to consider visiting later in the year.

 02 of 02